monicamarshall/django_rest_framework_jwt_RS256/README.md

 2. Refresh the token ( using the access token obtained in step 1 ) The url for obtaining a token (server running at port 8088 ): http://localhost:8088/users/api-token-refresh/
 3. Verify token ( using the access token from step 1 or step 2 ) The url for obtaining a token (server running at port 8088 ): http://localhost:8088/users/api-token-verify/

+You can easily test if the endpoint is working by doing the following in your terminal, if you had a user created with the username admin and password password123.

+$ curl -X POST -d "username=admin&password=password123" http://localhost:8088/api-token-auth/
+Alternatively, you can use all the content types supported by the Django REST framework to obtain the auth token.
+For example:

+$ curl -X POST -H "Content-Type: application/json" -d '{"username":"admin","password":"password123"}' http://localhost:8088/api-token-auth/

 Prerequisite for the obtaining a token:
 The username and password for the user requesting a new token must already exist in the django Users database.
 For this, run the 'python manage.py createsuperuser' command to create a user first.